What INTJs like to talk about may surprise you.

 Commentator Chris Vaughn responded to a forum question on Quora, which asked, “Why is it so hard for an INTJ to admit that they’re wrong?” by saying:

 Why?
-Because in my mind, I know I saw everything from far more perspectives than most people have the capacity to consider.
+Because in my mind, I know I saw everything from far more perspectives than most people can consider.
 I weighed the positives against the negatives.
 I questioned the contingencies, evaluated the potential variables, played out every conceivable scenario… and then I made a decision.
 And then I made a plan.
 And then I did everything in my control to stay on track, moving forward towards completing each step and fulfilling my obligations towards reaching that objective.

 Vaughn’s explanation of an INTJ’s mindset resonated with me in visceral ways.